wgheidrich/MaPa/README.md

   (can be disabled)

 - optional support for expressions with free (undefined) variables.
-  Essentially allowing the user to define functions that can be evaluated by the program.
+  Essentially this allows the user to define crude functions that can be evaluated by the program or further down in the user input.

 In addition to the API, MaPa also provides a stand-alone command line calculator with the same feature set.